News of a series reunion at SDCC 2017 got me thinking how long before this franchise returns to TV yet again?

 None of us imagined what was in store for this series 25 years later.

 What I, and many others, didn’t expect was Ronald D. Moore’s over-the-top taste for melodrama and the grim, more-or-less classic war story approach taken by his vision of the concept.
 Now we have “frak” in all its glory, a significant development in portraying these rejuvenated characters as being more realistic, gritty, and grounded.
 Now we have key roles being reborn as female pilots.
-Now have Caprica 6, the sultry Cylon spy representing the new human looking version of the Cylons, indiscernible from their human counterparts.
+Now have Caprica 6, the sultry Cylon spy representing the new human looking version of the Cylons, indiscernible from their human counterparts from her blonde hair to her moist membranes.
 Now we have CGI centurions looking a lot less clunky and a lot more menacing.
 Overall the series made a successful, and a significant shift from its original somewhat lighthearted portrayal of humanity at war with its technological creations.

 One question that has always nagged at me about the Galactica narrative is why do they hate us so much?.
 I understand it’s to give the show a Bible level mythological theme to hang from, but still, why not just go off on their own and leave us (humanity) behind?
 Having watched Caprica and the story of the teenage girl who plays a role in the creation of autonomous artificial intelligence in the Cylons, The whimsical explanation of having a petulant teenage girl’s angst as part of the Cylons psychological makeup is as good as any I suppose.
 The Cylon’s hatred of us is part of their DNA because a teenage girl had a frakked up relationship with her parents makes sense in a perverted and ironic kind of way.